+Everything from the standard C6th is there (raised a step to D6th) on P3, P4, P5, P6, LKL, LKR, RKL and RKR.
 The 7th string RKL change in parenthesis is rodded for country/folk/rock (E9th 8th string lower).
 The tuning nut gets backed out when the music is more oriented towards swing/standards/jazz and extended chords.

-This guitar has tunable splits, which means that I can combine LKR and P3 to get a tunable G note on the middle G#, or combine LKV with P2 or P4 for a tunable C note on the middle B string.
+This guitar has tunable splits, which means that I could combine LKR and P3 to get a tunable G note on the middle G#, or combine LKV with P2 or P4 for a tunable C note on the middle B string.
 Tunable splits are a feature that you don’t find on older steel guitars.

 The back neck is tuned to D6th, a step higher than the standard C6th, to match my Sierra S-10.
 The standard back neck P4 changes are missing – the pedal would have been too stiff with the addition of the E9th changes.
 Instead, I added a single half-step raise in the middle F#.
-This gives me the open strings of the Dobro G tuning for bluegrass hammer-ons and pull-offs.
+This gave me the open strings of the Dobro G tuning for bluegrass hammer-ons and pull-offs.